-- transfer it to arrears that are being paid off - transfer all or part of it to your 2015 provisional tax - have it direct credited to a bank or other deposit account, eg, a building society account.
+- transfer it to arrears that are being paid off - transfer all or part of it to your 2016 provisional tax - have any balance direct credited to your authority's bank account or other deposit account eg, a building society account shown at Question 5.

-If you've made payments towards your 2015 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
-Print the overpaid amount in Box 10A
+If you've made payments towards your 2016 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
+Print the overpaid amount in Box 10A.